Rebuilding Trust After Betrayal - When to Repair and When to Walk Away

 Your Own Mind and Body Are Breaking Down

 Insomnia, loss of appetite, constant anxiety, panic attacks.
 If trying to maintain the relationship is destroying your own mental and physical health, ending the relationship may be the only way to protect your well-being.
+"Persevering for the other person" is often seen as a virtue, but if you break down, it serves no one.
 (Books on partnership are also a good reference)

 Professional Support